Austin Riley Player Props: Braves vs. Cardinals

 Austin Riley At The Plate (2022)

-- Among qualifying hitters last season, he ranked 38th in batting average, while his on-base percentage ranked 35th and he was eighth in slugging.
+- Among qualifying hitters in baseball last season, he ranked 38th in batting average, 35th in on-base percentage, and eighth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.